evandhoffman/dicom-exporter/.github/copilot_instructions.md

 - The CLI uses the standard library `argparse` for argument parsing (no external CLI dependencies).
 Keep the CLI thin: parsing, validation, logging, and delegation to functions in `src/dicom_exporter/`.

+## Features and functionality

+### DICOM Extraction
+- Extracts DICOM files from ZIP or ISO archives
+- Uses `zipfile` (stdlib) for ZIP and `pycdlib` for cross-platform ISO support
+- Validates files with `pydicom` before copying
+- Supports deterministic temp directory extraction with skip-if-exists optimization

+### PNG Conversion (--convert-to-png)
+- Converts DICOM pixel data to PNG using `numpy` and `Pillow`
+- Overlays metadata on images: PatientName, PatientID, StudyDate, SeriesDescription, Modality, SliceLocation, InstanceNumber
+- Normalizes pixel arrays to 0-255 range for display
+- Attempts to use system fonts (Helvetica on macOS, DejaVu Sans on Linux) with fallback
+- Handles files without pixel data gracefully (e.g., DICOMDIR)

+### HTML Gallery Generation
+- Automatically generates `index.html` in the PNG export directory
+- Features:
+  - Groups images by Series (SeriesNumber and SeriesDescription)
+  - Sorts by SliceLocation and InstanceNumber within each series
+  - Responsive grid layout with image cards
+  - Full-screen modal viewer with keyboard navigation (Escape, Left/Right arrows)
+  - Patient metadata header
+  - Modern CSS with gradients and hover effects
+- Gallery is regenerated on every run to ensure it's up-to-date

+### Directory Structure
+When `--output-dir` is not specified:
+- DICOM files → `/tmp/<basename>_iso/` (or `_zip`)
+- PNG exports → `<iso_directory>/<basename>_iso_export/`
+- This allows PNG files to be saved alongside the original archive

+When `--output-dir` is specified:
+- DICOM files → specified directory
+- PNG exports → `<output-dir>/export/`

 ## Logging